matheus-neves/challenge-typeorm-relations/README.md

 This challenge is under license from MIT.
 See the archive [LICENSE](https://github.com/Rocketseat/bootcamp-gostack-desafios/blob/master/LICENSE) for more details.

 ---
-Challenge completed ✔️by Matheus Neves and created with 💜by Rocketseat 👋 [Join the community!](https://discordapp.com/invite/gCRAFhc)
+Challenge completed ✔&nbsp;by Matheus Neves and created with 💜&nbsp;by Rocketseat 👋 [Join the community!](https://discordapp.com/invite/gCRAFhc)